aminalaee/mongox/docs/defining_documents.md

     year: int = mongox.Field(gt=1800)
 ```

-Now you when creating a `Movie` instance, the year will be validated:
+Now when creating a `Movie` instance, the year will be validated differently.

 This will be ok: